The Global Language of Business

 Expand icon - a dark blue circle with a dark blue plus insidefold icon - a dark blue circle with a dark blue minus inside

-The EU is not currently planning specific product passports for packaging under the Ecodesign for Sustainable Products Regulation (ESPR), but this may change.
+The EU is not currently planning to introduce specific product passports for packaging under the Ecodesign for Sustainable Products Regulation (ESPR), but this may change.

-How can different stakeholders access the product passport later when the packaging is no longer available?
+How can stakeholders access the product passport later, when the packaging is no longer available?

 Expand icon - a dark blue circle with a dark blue plus insidefold icon - a dark blue circle with a dark blue minus inside

-According to the ESPR, the idea is that the identifier should be attached directly to the product with a technique that ensures it remains readable throughout the lifetime of the product.
+According to ESPR, the idea is that the identifier should be affixed directly to the product using a technology that ensures it remains readable throughout the product’s entire lifespan.

 Expand icon - a dark blue circle with a dark blue plus insidefold icon - a dark blue circle with a dark blue minus inside